+“Dissociative disorders usually develop as a way to cope with trauma.
+The disorders most often form in children subjected to long-term physical, sexual or emotional abuse or, less often, a home environment that’s frightening or highly unpredictable.
+The stress of war or natural disasters also can bring on dissociative disorders.
 Personal identity is still forming during childhood.
-So a child is more able than an adult to step outside of himself or herself and observe trauma as though it’s happening to a different person.
-A child who learns to dissociate in order to endure a traumatic experience may use this coping mechanism in response to stressful situations throughout life”. https://www.mayoclinic.org/diseases-conditions/dissociative-disorders/symptoms-causes/syc-20355215
+A child is more able than an adult to step outside of himself or herself and observe trauma as though it’s happening to a different person.
+A child who learns to dissociate to endure a traumatic experience may use this coping mechanism in response to stressful situations throughout life”. https://www.mayoclinic.org/diseases-conditions/dissociative-disorders/symptoms-causes/syc-20355215

 Dissociation manifests itself in various ways.
 It becomes a life-saving strategy.
-What I have experienced is also called Derealization or Depersonalization. a sense of detachment or being outside yourself — observing your actions, feelings, thoughts and self from a distance as though watching a movie (depersonalization).
+What I have experienced is also called Derealization or Depersonalization.
+It is a sense of detachment or being outside yourself — observing your actions, feelings, thoughts and self from a distance as though watching a movie (depersonalization).
 Other people and things around you may feel detached and foggy or dreamlike, time may be slowed down or sped up, and the world may seem unreal (derealization).
 You may experience depersonalization, derealization or both.
-Symptoms, may last only a few moments or come and go over many years.
+Symptoms may last only a few moments or come and go over many years.